riouxr/Link-linking-editor/README.md

 Need to make the filter boxes opened by default

-Need to make all 3 columns in sync when scaling

 Need to make sure it will work if light collections are renamed